livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 * On advanced topics, or things for which simply there's not much information available (for example level 5 shellcode for `io_uring` async I/O here), no amount of vibe-researching will get you to the solution.
 * Again, not much chance against esoteric topics like pwn.college's [The Art of the Shell](https://pwn.college/shell-lin-do~148f65dd/) or [Linux Lunacy](https://pwn.college/linux-lunacy~9b739db1/) modules, which are awesome BTW.

 Last but definitely not least, huge thanks to the creators of these challenges for the effort of designing and making them available for everyone!
+All the levels were very educative.

 Solutions and all challenge files to follow along are also on [GitHub](https://github.com/livz/advent-of-pwn).
 Challenge descriptions were fun to read but I think they didn't add much useful information towards solving them.
 So, for brevity I'm usually ommiting them here.